Paid traffic is a treadmill

 Output: weekly comments and occasional posts, reviewed by you.

-Reddit threads index and rank on Google fast.
-Often top three for high-intent queries.
-Once a placement is live, it keeps surfacing for the queries it answers.
+Reddit threads index and rank on Google fast, often top three for high-intent queries — and the same threads feed ChatGPT, Perplexity, and Google's AI Overviews.
+Once a placement is live it keeps surfacing in search results and AI answers alike.
 The half-life on a well-placed mention runs 12 to 24 months.
 The work compounds.

-Output: monthly traffic and lead attribution, by thread.
+Output: monthly traffic, AI citations, and lead attribution, by thread.

 B2B SaaS, Series A